 When you join one of our trips, we want you to have peace of mind.
 In response to COVID-19, we’ve:

-This summer, float along the Erie Canal by private houseboat, tracing two centuries of history as you go.
+Float along the Erie Canal by private houseboat, tracing two centuries of history as you go.

 Stretching for 363 miles between America’s Great Lakes and the Atlantic Ocean, the canal offered the first direct water route from New York City to the Midwest, ushering in new waves of immigration and commerce.
 Aboard your houseboat, you’ll have the chance to delve into this history up-close, moving at your own pace and stopping to dock wherever your curiosity leads you.
 After an orientation equipping you with all you’ll need to pilot along the canal, the adventure will be yours to steer.
 Cruising along in the privacy of your floating home, this is slow travel (and social distancing) at its best.